 “In addition to 3 guys bashing it out on guitar, drums and bass, we incorporate synths, sequences, samples and loops on most of our set which really kicks it up a notch and is the icing on the cake.”
 McFadden has put in countless hours recreating from scratch the signature synth sounds from these songs; the ones that make them recognizable within seconds of hearing the song, so that they can be triggered live.
 “It brings an authenticity to our performances of these songs that really excite the audience”, he says.
 “It’s what sets us apart from the rest.”

 But don’t let all this talk of synths scare you.

 “A lot of thought has gone into creating a very balanced set.
-Just when you need it, we hit you with a Springsteen, Cheap Trick, or Mötley Crüe, so keep your air guitars handy.”
+Just when you need it, we hit you with a Springsteen, Mellencamp, or Mötley Crüe, so keep your air guitars handy.”

 2016 saw the band closing out the 37th Annual Dora Awards at Harbourfront Centre, play a massive corporate performance at The Airport Sheridan, and private parties encircling the GTA…2017 had the band playing Steam Whistle Brewery to NHL Alumni, performing at The RBC Cup Hockey Finals, and do a special sold out ALL-90’s Halloween show and many more private and Corporate parties all around Ontario.
 Now 2018 is looking set to further the objective of expansion .
 Storm The Palace want to take you on a trip back.
 Dance all night, dance if you want to, dance in the dark, dance into the fire… Whichever was YOUR dance back in the day, be prepared to dance it once again.